 BREAST CANCER REHABILITATION PROGRAMME

-Did you know that a physiotherapist can help with your recovery during or after cancer treatment to ease pain and maintain muscle function?
-Breast cancer survivors who have undergone various treatments may continue to suffer from different impairments during their journey to recovery.
+Did you know that a physiotherapist can help with your recovery during or after cancer treatment to ease pain and improve your movement?
+Breast cancer survivors who have undergone various treatments may continue to suffer from different physical side effects during their journey to recovery.

-Optimising physical function is one of the major objectives of cancer rehabilitation.
-If you have been diagnosed with breast cancer, please discuss with your specialist whether you may be affected by these possible complications:
+If you have been diagnosed with breast cancer, please discuss with your specialist whether you may be affected by these complications:

 - Post-surgical scarring and tightness due to lumpectomy with axillary dissection, mastectomy, or breast reconstruction